Fantastic Four (2005 film): Accolades

 At the Saturn Awards, Fantastic Four was nominated for Best Science Fiction Film, but lost the trophy to Star Wars: Episode III – Revenge of the Sith (2005).
 It was given two nominations at the 2006 MTV Movie Awards including Best Hero for Jessica Alba (she lost to Christian Bale for Batman Begins) and Best On-Screen Team for Alba, Michael Chiklis, Chris Evans and Ioan Gruffudd (they lost to Vince Vaughn and Owen Wilson for Wedding Crashers).
 Alba was nominated for a Razzie Award for Worst Actress for her performances in both this film and Into the Blue, but lost to Jenny McCarthy for Dirty Love.
 The film won the Stinker Award for Worst Screenplay for a Film Grossing Over $100M.

-Home media

-The main version of Fantastic Four on VHS and DVD was released on December 6, 2005.
-This version had some changes from the one shown in cinemas.
-Some of these changes included the following: